Red Baron II: Reception

 Red Baron II received above-average reviews.
 Next Generation called it "a fine addition to the series, and despite small, technical shortcomings, it establishes itself as one of the most entertaining flight experiences on the market today."

 The game was nominated for the "Best Sim Game" award at the CNET Gamecenter Awards for 1997, which went to Jane's Longbow 2.

 In 2004, the staff of Computer Gaming World nominated the game's Full Canvas Jacket mod for their 2003 "Flight Simulation of the Year" award, which ultimately went to Flight Simulator 2004: A Century of Flight.

 Coupon

 Some copies of the game included a coupon for 75 cents off a 12-inch Red Baron pizza.
 In 2014, YouTube user Clint Basinger of Lazy Game Reviews found the coupon bundled in with the game and, after finding out the coupon had no expiration date, took the coupon to a Food Lion and bought himself a Red Baron pizza with the coupon.

 Red Baron 3D

+Red Baron 3D is a patch for Red Baron II which improves graphics and mechanics of the game and gives full multiplayer support.
+Red Baron 3D features 22 different flyable World War I aircraft, along with 18 other types flown by AI pilots.